-- 19.1.3.
-Tips paid in connection with meals provided free or as part of the registration cost (such as at conferences) are not to be reimbursed. - 20.
-For days the traveler is actually traveling (i.e., en route) between regular and temporary duty posts or duty posts and his residence, he may, if otherwise qualified, be entitled to be reimbursed for a meal within the constraints of the Single Day Limit or Extended Day Limit. - 21.
-Policies related to meals provided at conferences and seminars are contained in SAAM 5040. - 22.
+- 20. Tips that exceed industry standards will not be reimbursed. - 20.1.1.
+The industry standard for tips related to a meal served in a restaurant in the U.S. is between fifteen percent (15%) to twenty percent (20%) of the pre-tax bill. - 20.1.2.
+The industry standard for tips related to a meal served in a buffet, fast food or carry-out establishment is zero percent (0%). - 20.1.3.
+Tips paid in connection with meals provided free or as part of the registration cost (such as at conferences) are not to be reimbursed. - 21.
+For days the traveler is actually traveling (i.e., en route) between regular and temporary duty posts or duty posts and his residence, he may, if otherwise qualified, be entitled to be reimbursed for a meal within the constraints of the Single Day Limit or Extended Day Limit, whichever is applicable. - 22.
+Policies related to meals provided at conferences and seminars are contained in SAAM 5040. - 23.
 Meals satisfying special dietary needs will generally be provided by airlines, conferences, etc., if requested.
 It is the traveler's responsibility to make, on a timely basis, the necessary arrangements for such special needs.
-If the traveler's request for a meal satisfying a special dietary need is denied, in order to claim a reimbursement for an expenditure related to a meal that otherwise would have been provided without cost to the traveler, the traveler must provide a statement that details and certifies: - 22.1.
-To whom the request was made. - 22.2.
-By whom the request was denied. - 22.3.
-The reason given for the denial. - 22.4.
-The special dietary needs of the traveler that could not otherwise have been accommodated. - 23.
-To determine the correct rate for meals and incidentals, follow the instructions set forth below. - 23.1.
-For travel within the continental U.S.: - 23.1.1.
-Locate SAAM 5095 "Reimbursement Rates." - 23.1.2.
-Locate the "Meals and Incidentals" column. - 23.1.3.
-If the specific city is listed in the table, use the rate applicable to the city in which the meal is taken. - 23.1.4.
-If the city is not listed but the county in which the city is located is, use the rate applicable to the county in which the meal is taken. - 23.1.5.
-If neither the city nor the county is listed, use the default rate listed at the top of every page of the table. - 23.2.
-For travel outside the continental U.S.:
+If the traveler's request for a meal satisfying a special dietary need is denied, in order to claim a reimbursement for an expenditure related to a meal that otherwise would have been provided without cost to the traveler, the traveler must provide a statement that details and certifies: - 23.1.
+To whom the request was made. - 23.2.
+By whom the request was denied. - 23.3.
+The reason given for the denial. - 23.4.
+The special dietary needs of the traveler that could not otherwise have been accommodated. - 24.
+To determine the correct rate for meals and incidentals, follow the instructions set forth below. - 24.1.
+For travel within the continental U.S.: - 24.1.1.
+Locate SAAM 5095 "Reimbursement Rates." - 24.1.2.
+Locate the "Meals and Incidentals" column. - 24.1.3.
+If the specific city is listed in the table, use the rate applicable to the city in which the meal is taken.

-Topic 50 Travel Issued 04/30/18 Section 25 Meals and Incidentals Page 7 of 8
+Topic 50 Travel Issued 03/23/20 Section 25 Meals and Incidentals Page 9 of 10